Eric McCormack (writer): Themes

-Generally, McCormack's heroes fail in their quests

-Identity/Subjectivity

-The identity of individuals is often called into questions by the events of the book.

 Works

 Inspecting the Vaults (1987)

 Inspecting the Vaults contains an introduction and 20 short stories.
 It was re-published in 1993 by Penguin in an edition that included the novel The Paradise Motel.

 The Paradise Motel (1989)

 The Paradise Motel is about Ezra Stevenson, who hears the tale of family murder and mutilation recounted in "Sad Stories of Patagonia" from his grandfather, Ezra Stevenson.
 He makes it his life mission to find out what happened to the four survivors of the tragedy, and the book follows his quest in four sections, each named for one of the survivors.

 The Mysterium (1993)

 The Mysterium is a "metafictional detective" or "anti-detective" story in the vein of Umberto Eco's The Name of the Rose.

 First Blast of the Trumpet Against The Monstrous Regiment of Women (1997)

 First Blast of the Trumpet Against the Monstrous Regiment of Women takes its inspiration from The First Blast of the Trumpet Against the Monstrous Regiment of Women by Scottish Reformer John Knox, which was published in 1558.
 The book concerns the birth, life and travels of an orphan, who encounters a bookish sailor who shows him Knox's book, among others.
-It also concerns the woman that the protagonist meets in the course of his life before he finally settles in Camberloo in Canada, a fictional name for a town similar to Waterloo (Waterloo borders the town of Cambridge; "Camberloo" appears to be the amalgam of the two names).
+It also concerns the woman that the protagonist meets in the course of his life before he finally settles in Camberloo, Ontario.